 Critical and Contextual Studies is a course designed to develop you as a student.
 The course provides an introduction to significant movements and ideas in Art and Design History to allow students to deepen their knowledge, visual literacy, and personal understanding of key concepts essential for working in the creative industries.
 Weekly assignments and individual presentation tasks are used to help develop writing, research, and speaking skills that build confidence and prepare students for university interviews.
 The course encourages students to reflect on their own work, to consider the context in which they are working and the type of practitioner they want to be.

 Through a variety of teaching styles, we focus on four key skills you need to pass your IELTS exam; listening, reading, writing and spoken English.
 This subject is linked with your Contextual Studies lectures so you are better equipped with vocabulary to explain your workings and promote your final pieces.

-This combines all of the creative elements of the fashion industry without creating garments; it's the styling, marketing and promotion.
-You are not only exposed to the graphic design components of fashion, such as the design of a fashion label or fashion magazine page layout, but you will also learn the business fundamentals of selling a fashion product.
-A passion for the industry and an eye for creativity are must-haves if you are to excel in the world of fashion promotion.
+This combines all of the creative elements of the fashion industry without creating garments; it's the styling, image creation and creative communication.
+You are not only exposed to graphic design components of fashion, such as the design of a fashion brand identity or fashion magazine page layout, but also the content creation using a variety of creative hands on and digital processes.
+A passion for the industry and an eye for creativity are must-haves if you are to excel in the world of fashion communication.